 Your AC equipment uses a chemical refrigerant to move humidity within your home outside.
 This makes your home chilly and refreshing.
-The kind of refrigerant used in your home’s air conditioner has been modified a few times over the years, keeping up with technology advances and environmental regards.
+The kind of refrigerant used in your the Wasatch Front region home’s air conditioner has been modified a few times over the years, keeping up with technology advances and environmental regards.

-All modern home AC equipment have R410a, also referred to as Puron.
+All modern home AC equipment in the Wasatch Front region have R410a, also referred to as Puron.
 But this refrigerant will subsequently be discontinued.
-This is due to a sustained focus on limiting chemicals known to affect the environment.
+This is due to a sustained focus on limiting chemicals known to negatively affect the environment.

 To understand the “why” that causes air conditioning rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling performance.

 The main issue is the refrigerant these systems need to create the comfort we enjoy.

 If your system was installed after January 1, 2010, it likely has R410a.
 And there’s a lot of time for you to get prepared for the phaseout.
 So, it’s not an issue you should be bothered about at this time.